GinXian/The-art-of-multiprocessor-programming/README.md

 ### The architecture of this repository(Hierarchy Descending Order)

 1. folders for all relative chapters
-2. folders named after the dates containing all comprehended contents on that day
+2. folders named after the dates when the corresponding contents in the folder need reviewing
 3. explanation files, source files for implementations and tests.

 ### Retrieval Practice Method